Manuel Preciado

 Manuel "Manolo" Preciado Rebolledo (28 August 1957 – 6 June 2012) was a Spanish football defender and manager.

 His 15-year career was mainly associated with Racing de Santander, and he also represented five other teams, mostly in the lower leagues.
 As a manager, he also coached with his main club but worked mostly with Sporting de Gijón, promoting to La Liga in 2008.

 Preciado died in June 2012 at the age of 54, from a heart attack.

 Playing career

 Born in El Astillero, Cantabria, Preciado appeared in 59 La Liga matches for local Racing de Santander, split between three of his five-year spell with the club.
 His best-ever in the top flight was 32 games in the 1978–79 season, which ended in relegation.

 After three years in Segunda División (two of them with Linares CF), Preciado resumed his career in the lower leagues, eventually retiring in 1992 with lowly Gimnástica de Torrelavega also in his native region, at nearly 35.
-He scored his first and only goal in the top tier on 18 April 1982, but in a 4–1 away loss against Athletic Bilbao.
+He scored his only goal in the top tier on 18 April 1982, but in a 4–1 away loss against Athletic Bilbao.